 Mid-term grade estimates

-Mid-term grade estimates are available in Self-Serve on the Monday or Tuesday after fall and spring breaks.
-Go to the OWU website and login using your user name and password
+Mid-term grade estimates are available in OWU Self-Service on the Monday or Tuesday after fall and spring breaks.
+Login to the OWU Self-Service grades page and click Grade Report.

 See the table below for explanations of mid-term grade designations: